CyberCat-Institute/open-game-engine/Tutorial/TUTORIAL.md

 Regarding the right hand side of the equation, the `[opengame| ... |]` is the syntax that contains the relevant information to define an open game.
 The internals are seperated from the externals through two separating lines `:---:`.

 For now, we focus on the external parts.
 Recall the diagram above.
 The outside perspective corresponds to having the box with 4 wires.
 Hence, we need to provide inputs/outputs.
-(Information to be inputted is depicted in _..._).
 In many cases this will boil down to assigning variable names to make clear on which information a game does depend on.

 Let us now turn to the internal structure.
 It has the following shape: